Blake Peterson Research

 - Camille Dreyfus Teacher Scholar, 2004

-- Eminent Scholar of the Kansas Bioscience Authority, 2008-Present
+- Named an Eminent Scholar by the Kansas Bioscience Authority, 2008

 - Regents Distinguished Professor of Medicinal Chemistry, The University of Kansas, 2008-Present

-- Elected as a Fellow of the American Association for the Advancement of Science (AAAS), 2013
+- Elected Fellow of the American Association for the Advancement of Science (AAAS), 2013

 Organic Synthesis, Bioorganic / Medicinal Chemistry, and Chemical Biology

 1) Chemical biology of cell surface receptors and cellular targeting

 We study compounds termed synthetic receptors that mimic the trafficking of natural receptors found on the surface of living mammalian cells.
 These artificial cell surface receptors, such as the vancomycin-binding cholesterylamine derivative shown, can enable the delivery of cell-impermeable molecules through a mechanism similar to natural receptor-mediated endocytosis.
 These compounds are synthesized by coupling ligand-binding motifs to membrane anchors derived from cholesterol.
 When added to mammalian cells, this mimic of cholesterol inserts into cellular plasma membranes, projects the linked ligand-binding motif from the cell surface, and rapidly cycles between the cell surface and intracellular early/recycling endosomes, engaging a membrane trafficking pathway accessed by many natural cell surface receptors.
 In this way, these synthetic receptors can enable cells to internalize specific drugs, proteins, and other poorly permeable molecules that interact with the ligand-binding motif.
 This strategy, termed synthetic receptor targeting, can be used to define new pathways across biological membrane barriers both in vitro and in vivo.
 Among other objectives, we are working to extend this research towards membrane-spanning compounds that control cellular signal transduction.
 We are additionally integrating these compounds with cellular-targeting strategies to gain specificity for particular cell types.
 The construction of artificial cell surface receptors as molecular prostheses, designed to seamlessly augment the molecular machinery of living cells, represents an exciting new frontier in chemical biology.

 2) Modulators of receptors and enzymes